 Labs can collaborate on the DeBio platform to offer joint products integrating services from several labs.

 DeBio utilizes Ethereum (Hyperledger Besu) for the prototype at demo.degenics.com.

 Biomed files such as Whole Genome Sequencing files can reach >1GB in size.

 DeBio utilizes IPFS as its distributed storage layer due to performance requirements.

 DeBio launched in Octopus Testnet in May 2021.
-The Octopus Network is backed by the NEAR Protocol, which provides multi-chain computing and collaboration with a theoretical speed of 166k tx/s.
+The Octopus Network is backed by the NEAR Protocol, which provides multi-chain computing and collaboration with a theoretical speed of 100k tx/s.